howtosteps/python-docker-compose/docs/setup.md

 ## 2. Create application files
 ### 2.1 Create app.py file
-app.py is the main python file. `redis` is the hostname of the redis container.
+app.py is the main python file. `redis` is the hostname of the redis container that is expected to be running on a different container host.

 ```
 import time